-Bruce Wayne, Tony Stark, Count Dracula… They’re the movie characters that are worth a bob or two (well, more live several hundred million).
-Total Film counts down the cinematic creations who give the most buck for their bang…
+Bruce Wayne, Tony Stark, Count Dracula… They’re the movie characters that are worth a bob or two (well, more like several hundred million).
+We count down the cinematic creations who give the most buck for their bang…

 Rules and Regulations

 We approached our quest to find the richest movie characters with great attention to detail.
 Where a net worth was unavailable, we have measured the identifiable wealth.

 This includes all assets such as property, shareholdings and visible cash.
 Shareholdings of fictional companies have been determined from measurable signs of market capitalisation, such as area of industry, number of employees, details of revenue, comparisons with real world corporations and perceived prestige.

 To keep things more manageable, we have only selected well-known characters who are notable for being wealthy.
 We assume that nothing new has happened since their last filmic appearance and all figures are inflation adjusted to current 2011 rates, wherever necessary.